Once upon a summer in a Delhi house

 Floors were treated with equal practicality.
 Stone and cement, which held heat, were sprinkled with water towards the evening.
 Courtyards, wherever they existed, were dampened in the same way.
 The drop in temperature was negligible but enough to shift the use of the space.

 Furniture was not replaced but adjusted.
 Thick upholstery was removed.
 Cotton covers came out.
 Carpets were rolled up and stored.
-The house was made lighter, more resistant to heat.
+The house was made lighter and more heat-resistant.

 In older neighbourhoods, this shift was visible across homes.
 Curtains changed together.
 Screens appeared together.
 Terraces filled up at night.
 The house and the street responded to the same season.